Pallache family: Inquisitions and expulsions

-According to historians Mercedes García-Arenal and Gerard Wiegers, "The Pallaches were a family of Hispanic Jews who settled in Fez after the Jews were expelled from Spain in 1492."

-In 1480, Queen Isabella I of Castile and King Ferdinand II of Aragon established a Tribunal of the Holy Office of the Inquisition, commonly known as the Spanish Inquisition.
-Its dual purpose was to maintain Catholic orthodoxy in Spain while replacing the Medieval Inquisition under papal control.
-On March 31, 1492, Isabella and Ferdinand issued the Alhambra Decree (or "Edict of Expulsion"), thereby ordering the expulsion of practicing Jews from the Kingdoms of Castile and Aragon, its territories, and it possessions by July 31 that year–in four months.
-Jews who had converted to Christianity ("conversos") were safe from expulsion.
-Some 200,000 Jews converted; between 40,000 and 100,000 fled from the kingdoms.
+According to historians Mercedes García-Arenal and Gerard Wiegers, the Pallaches "were a family of Hispanic Jews who settled in Fez after the Jews were expelled from Spain in 1492."
+In 1492, Isabella and Ferdinand issued the Alhambra Decree, ordering the expulsion of practicing Jews from their kingdoms.
+Jews who had converted to Christianity were safe from expulsion.
+Some 200,000 Jews converted; between 40,000 and 100,000 fled.

-On December 5, 1496, King Manuel I of Portugal decreed that all Jews must convert to Catholicism or leave the country.
+In 1496, King Manuel I of Portugal decreed that all Jews must convert to Catholicism or leave the country.
 Jews who converted to Christianity were known as New Christians.
 This initial edict of expulsion turned into an edict of forced conversion by 1497.
 In 1506, the Lisbon Massacre erupted.
 In 1535, Portugal launched its own inquisition.
-Portuguese Jews fled to the Ottoman Empire (notably Thessaloniki and Istanbul and to Morocco.
+Portuguese Jews fled to the Ottoman Empire, notably to Thessaloniki, Istanbul, and to Morocco.
 Some went to Amsterdam, France, Brazil, Curaçao, and the Antilles.
-Some of the most famous descendants of Portuguese Jews who lived outside Portugal are the philosopher Baruch Spinoza (from Portuguese Bento de Espinosa), and the classical economist David Ricardo.
 As Portugal was under control of the Philippine Dynasty of the House of Habsburg (1581–1640), the Portuguese Inquisition blended with the Spanish.

 The combined Spanish-Portuguese inquisitions caused one of the largest diasporas in Jewish history.